jettymx/jetty-infosite/en/servicios-de-transporte.md

             <p>
              <span class="textBold">Technology</span>
               <br>
-              It is very simple, you can check the day and time of the route of your interest, pay from your cell phone, have monitoring and control of your trips.</p>
+              It's very simple, you can check the day and time of the route or trip of your interest, you can  pay from your phone, monitor your vehicle having and control of your trips.</p>
           </div>

           <div class="col-md-2 col-xs-2">